archetype-org/golem-proposal/README.md

 #### Creation

-* As an Urbit Dev, I need to be able to create urbit projects from unix, so that I don't need to set them up manually every time
+* As an Urbit Dev, I need to be able to create Urbit projects from unix, so that I don't need to set them up manually every time
 * As an Urbit Dev, I need to be able to create a project with react, so that I can build my UI in JS
 * As an Urbit Dev, I need to be able to create a project with sail, so that I can build a UI in Hoon
 * As an Urbit Dev, I need to be able to create an empty project, so that I can set up a custom front end and desk with my preferred tooling